J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Phonons.md

 - They are the [[Oscillations#Normal modes|normal modes]] of the system, where:
 	- All atoms oscillate at the _same frequency_
 	- All displacements are at _fixed ratios_ to each other
+- Quantum mechanically, they are described by _multi-particle wave functions_

 - The corresponding frequencies and displacements can be derived _classically_
 - However, the _energies_ of the normal modes must follow the [[Quantum Harmonic Oscillator]]: